sbcshop/PiSquare/Basic And Demo Codes/README.md

 # PiSquare Demo Code
 * **Blink LEDs (led_blink.py)**
-  * Control the onboard blue status LED on the PiSquare
+  * Control the onboard blue status LED on the PiSquare by running "led_blink.py"

 * **PiSquare Internal Temperature (pisquare_internal_temp.py)**
-  * See PiSquare internal temperature
+  * See PiSquare internal temperature using "pisquare_internal_temp.py"

 * **Light Dependant Resistor (ldr.py)**
   * Measure the relative resistance of an LDR connected to the PiSquare, using the circuit shown below.
 The resistor is 10kOhms.
 The circuit is known as a 'voltage divider'